Michelle3334/coaching-warriors/README.md

 The aim of this project was to build a Full-Stack site based on business logic used to control a centrally-owned dataset.

 Coaching warriors is a site designed to showcase the various courses that the coaches offer.
 Users can find information about the courses and coaches, and apply to attend a course.
+If they register on the website they can create and manage their own bookings to attend the available courses.

 The live site can be found <a href="https://coachingwarriors.herokuapp.com/" target="_blank" rel="noopener">here</a>.
 (Note: Right click on link to open a new tab).